qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 This is an issue related to the embeddings themselves.
 Our dataset contains a bunch of image embeddings that are pretty close to each other.
 On the other hand, our text queries are quite far from most of the image embeddings, but relatively close to some of them, so the text-to-image search seems to work well.
-When all the embeddings come from the same domain, everything works fine.
+When all query items come from the same domain, such as only text, everything works fine.
 However, if we mix positive text and negative image embeddings, the results of the `best_score` are overwhelmed by the negative samples, which are simply closer to the dataset embeddings.
 If you experience such a problem, the `average_vector` strategy might be a better choice.

 ### Check out the demo